 Most of the vegetables can roast at the same temperature for the same amount of time – 400 degrees F for about 30 minutes, give or take, depending on your oven.
 Just be sure to switch the position of the trays after 15 minutes to insure even cooking.

 Kale needs only 15-20 minutes in the oven.
 That’s enough time for the leaves to get tender and just a bit crisp on the edges.

-After everything is roasted, toss with sweet and tangy pomegranate molasses, assemble on a baking tray, and heat in the oven.
-If you want to prepare this ahead, you can roast everything in advance and assemble it the next day and reheat.
-Just be sure to let the veggies get to room temperature before reheating, so you don’t have to overcook them to get them warm.
+If you want to prepare this this ahead, you can roast everything in advance and assemble it the next day and reheat.
+Be sure to let the veggies get to room temperature before reheating, so you don’t have to overcook them to get them warm.

 Cheers to healthy and delicious!

 Here’s the recipe for Roasted Squash Stuffed with Roasted Vegetables.
 If you try this recipe I hope you’ll come back to leave a rating and a comment.
 I’d love to know what you think!Print

 A celebration of fall – a medley of roasted fall vegetables served in roasted squash halves, with pomegranate molasses.
 A great side dish for a special occasion.

 - Category: Main Dish or Side Dish